Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 )
 ```

-The first time it runs, it will download the data set and output:
+The first time it runs, it will download the data set and output the following:

 ```text
 Downloading http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz